dvizcaya91/German-Traffic-Signs-Detector/README.md

 ## Getting Started

 These repository is the solution to the Kiwi Campus Deep Learning Challenge.
+Model 3 used *Deep Learning* (Convolutional NN) in order to classify the traffic signs of the dataset.
+For more information on that model see [/models/model3/README.md](/models/model3/README.md) and [/reports/model2.ipynb](/reports/model2.ipynb) files.

 ### Installing required libraries